w3f/polkadot-wiki/docs/learn-scams.md

 ### Types of Scams

-- Personal messages over Telegram, and other social medias
+- Personal messages over Telegram, Twitter, and other social media
 - 'Send us DOT/KSM, we'll send you double'
 - Emails asking for DOT/KSM addresses, posing as a member of our team